TZstatsADS/Fall2018-Project2-sec1proj2_grp1/README.md

 ### [Project Description]

 In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app regarding city bikes in New York.
-See [Green Life NYC](https://wct2112.shinyapps.io/greenlivingnewyork/) (focussed on mapping) and [City Bike] (https://krozzzz.shinyapps.io/Final_vision/) (focussed on routing, although the the functionality did not work as it was tried in September 2018) for the previous works on the same subject.
+See [Green Life NYC](https://wct2112.shinyapps.io/greenlivingnewyork/) (focused on mapping) and [City Bike] (https://krozzzz.shinyapps.io/Final_vision/) (focused on routing, although the the functionality did not work as it was tried in September 2018) for the previous works on the same subject.

 ## Project BikeNY
 Term: Spring 2018

-+ Team #
++ Team 1
 + **Projec title**: + Team members
-	 + Gabriel Benedict: gb2661@columbia.edu"
+	 + Gabriel Benedict: gb2661@columbia.edu
    + Hongyu Ji: hj2475@columbia.edu
    + Yunfan Li: yl3838@columbia.edu
    + Di Lu: dl3152@columbia.edu